-Baldface Trail is a 9.7 mile heavily trafficked loop trail located near Intervale, NH that features a river and is rated as difficult.
+Baldface Trail is a 9.7 mile heavily trafficked loop trail located near Intervale, New Hampshire that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible from May until November.
 Dogs are also able to use this trail.

 Take this wonderful loop hike over two beautiful bald peaks with fantastic views towards the taller White Mountains.
 This is a loop hike with several fun stream crossings and a lot of views at the top of both peaks and along the ridge.
 As their name implies, both peaks have bald summits and in some steep places you may find yourself on fun scrambles.
 There will be fantastic views on clear days towards the taller White Mountains including Mt.
 Washington which dominates the horizon.